 For Instance, Smart Water Controller from Grohe tracks consumption, detects micro leaks and frost risk in case of a burst pipe, shuts off the water supply.

-Plus Digital faucet features an innovative LED temperature display, giving you added control over hot and cold water flow and ensuring safety at all times.
+The Plus Digital faucet features an innovative LED temperature display, giving you additional control over hot and cold water flow and ensuring safety at all times.

 Hansgrohe bohemian designs, inspired by architects and perfectionists like Philippe Starck and Giuseppe Citterio, are full of style and a nice European flair.
 The gorgeous Hansgrohe polished chrome perfectly hides the footprints or water drops.

-The Grohe products are not leging behind in terms of look as they received the most famous design awards in the world like Good Design Awards, Red dot, IF design awards, etc.
+The Grohe products are not lagging behind in terms of look as they have received the most famous design awards in the world like Good Design Awards, Red dot, IF design awards, etc.

-Innovation and craftsmanship all 116 years of existence have been the standard of Hansgrohe.
+Innovation and craftsmanship have been the standard of Hansgrohe for all the 116 years of existence.
 At the same time ease of use, technical and design excellence, customer orientation for more than 80 years remain the main values of the Grohe brand.

-It’s impossible to be at the customer rage for more than 100 years without the highest quality and constant innovation.
-Brands Hansgrohe and Grohe have highly valued all over the world thanks to its high-quality metals that are quality approved and contact with drinking water.
+It’s impossible to be on the customers’ radars for more than 100 years without the highest quality and constant innovation.
+Brands Hansgrohe and Grohe have been highly valued all over the world thanks to their high-quality metals approved for contact with drinking water.
 Continuous independent testing of samples, compulsory training of the employees in all countries, attracting the best designers, all this allows the companies to be at the top of the global plumbing market.

-Production line: are they still made in Germany?
+Production lines: are they still made in Germany?

-Until recently, Grohe products for the US market used to be assembled in Canada, but in 2014 the company was acquired by the Japanese concern and the next later moved its production line to Mexico, China and Thailand posing.
+Until recently, Grohe products for the US market used to be assembled in Canada, but in 2014 the company was acquired by a Japanese concern and later moved its production line to Mexico, China, and Thailand.

-Hansgrohe on paper is now more American than German after it was acquired by Masco, the American company that has a bunch of other brands like the Peerless Delta, Brizo and Newport Brass.
+Hansgrohe on paper is now more American than German after it has been acquired by Masco, an American company that has a bunch of other brands like the Peerless Delta, Brizo and Newport Brass.

-Unlike their rivals, Hansgrohe luxury faucet brand Axor is still produced in Germany while Hansgrohe premium products are also assembled in Deutschland.
-To cut off the manufacture costs, more and more finished faucets and almost all faucet elements are being shipped from China.
+Unlike their rivals, the Hansgrohe luxury faucet brand Axor is still produced in Germany while Hansgrohe premium products are also assembled in Deutschland.
+To cut the manufacturing costs, more and more finished faucets and almost all faucet elements are being shipped from China.

 Though both manufacturers are undoubtedly operating in the premium segment with a comparatively equal pricing policy, you will easily find inexpensive Hansgrohe and Grohe faucets and mixers.

-The only distinction is that it is hard to find a direct Grohe alternative to the products of the Hansgrohe’s luxury brand Axor boasting of extraordinary designs you can buy for an upper price range.
+The only distinction is that it is hard to find a direct Grohe alternative to the products of the Hansgrohe’s luxury brand Axor boasting extraordinary designs you can buy in the upper price range.

 Warranty and customer service